caicloud/cyclone/docs/design.md

 # Cyclone Design

-Cyclone is a powerful workflow engine and end-to-end pipeline solution implemented with native Kubernetes resources.
+Cyclone is a powerful workflow engine with end-to-end pipeline solutions (such as CI/CD and AI Devops) implemented with native Kubernetes resources.
-Cyclone is architectured with a low-level workflow engine that is application agnostic, offering capabilities like workflow DAG scheduling, resource lifecycle management.
+Cyclone is architectured with a low-level workflow engine that is application agnostic, offering capabilities like workflow Directed Acyclic Graph (DAG) scheduling, resource lifecycle management, etc.

 ## Architecture